YaseenHussein/flutter_paypal_payment_plus/README.md

-# Flutter PayPal Payment Package
+# Flutter PayPal Payment Plus Package

-The **Flutter PayPal Payment Package** provides an easy-to-integrate solution for enabling PayPal payments in your Flutter mobile application.
+The **Flutter PayPal Payment Plus Package** provides an easy-to-integrate solution for enabling PayPal payments in your Flutter mobile application.
 This package allows for a seamless checkout experience with both sandbox and production environments.

 ## Features